Sign Up For Planet 13’s

 Yes, both medical and recreational marijuana are legal in the state of Nevada.
 Individuals 18 years and older can maintain a medical card to purchase products from a medical dispensary.
 Nevada also recognizes medical cards/recommendations from all other states who have legalized medical marijuana.
+Out-of-state medical patients must be over 21 years old.

 Nevada law allows adults 21 years and older to possess up to one ounce of marijuana (or equivalent in the case of infused, concentrated, or extracted products).